bdthornton/Anidea-for-SmartThings/devicetypes/smartthings/anidea-ikea-button.src/README.md

 * The original DTH wasn't written to allow for the `installed()` method to run more than once so it will try to create child devices again and return an error.
 * So far onboarding hasn't been as smooth as it could be, tending to silently onboard rather than putting up a tile and inviting a rename, though the testing was flawed.
+* Something isn't quite right with the presentation.
+The dashboard is showing 'Checking ...' on Android.
+The presentation looked right to start with, and a lightly modified one looks just as right, but they don't seem to be working.